otrv4/otrv4/otrv4.md

   [Verifying an integer on the dh group](#verifying-an-integer-on-the-dh-group) section for details.

-### Non-interactive Auth Message
+### Non-Interactive-Auth Message

-This message terminates the non-interactive AKE and also contains an encrypted data message.
+This message terminates the non-interactive AKE and might also contain an encrypted data message.
+This is highly reccommened as only one data message can be sent per use of both one-time prekeys.
+This means that only one ratchet happens in this case.

 A valid non-interactive Auth message is generated as follows: